Maternity leaves in the developed world vary in length and pay from nothing to 14 months at no pay to 100% covered.

 If you don’t live with your partner, they are still legally obligated to help you by providing child support.
 This is true even if you were never married or they didn’t want the child.
 Whether or not the father wants to take an active parenting role is irrelevant: he will still have to contribute financially.
 How much he will have to pay will be determined by his income, but you can get a rough idea by using the Government of Canada’s Child Support Table.

 Finally, if you’re in Canada, you will receive the Canada Child Benefit, which is as much as $533 per month depending on your family’s income.
 This is an awesome benefit offered to Canadian families to help with the additional costs of providing for a child.
-For me, it meant I could upgrade from a 1-bedroom apartment to a 2-bedroom (and still buy diapers!) making both me and my baby so much more comfortable.
+For me, it meant I could upgrade from a 1-bedroom apartment to a 2-bedroom.
+This made both me and my baby so much more comfortable.

 Once you know how much you’ll have coming in during your maternity leave, you can subtract it from your total expenses to calculate how much you need to make ends meet.

 Save the gap

 If you need $3,000 per month in net income to pay your bills and you’ll have $1,750 coming in, you’ll need $1,250 to make up the difference.
 If you’re taking a three-month maternity leave like me, this amounts to $3,750 in savings required.
 If you’re taking 6 months, you’ll need to set aside $7,500.

 Whatever the amount, saving it can be challenging when you have pregnancy and baby expenses to take care of.
 Even if you think you won’t be able to do it, try.
 Remember that falling short a few hundred dollars is infinitely better than having no savings at all.